 Results: 1 – 10 of 73

-best practices, branding and marketing, operations, competencies, nace insights, career development
+faculty, competencies, nace insights, career development

 To prepare students for their transition to the workforce, career centers have to account for the standards of professionalism shifting over the past several years.

 best practices, operations, competencies, nace insights, career development

 BYU works to help students understand that they have these transferable skills and competencies that can be used in a variety of ways in a variety of situations.

 Through its Experiential Learning Platform™, Saxbys builds individualized academic partnerships to open cafes that provide exceptional paid experiential learning opportunities for students.

 best practices, internships, recruiting methods, competencies, experiential education, nace insights, talent acquisition

 A study of computer science and engineering students at the University of Georgia examines their experiences with and perceptions of work-related experiential activities.